The majority of us love finding a bargain – it’s a feeling of satisfaction you just don’t get when splashing out on a full-price item.

 London is one of the world’s fashion capitals and with such a diverse range of people living in the city, its charity and thrift stores are full to bursting with vintage gems.

-Here’s our pick of six of the best thrift shops to lose yourself in on a trip to London.
+Here’s our pick of six of the best thrift shops in London to lose yourself during your stay in Park Grand London

 1. East End Thrift Store